jrtx0/yinwangdl/README.md

 # yinwangdl
-download Yin Wang all blog and convert to pdf.
+Download Yin Wang all blog and convert to pdf.

 ## Dependency
 * wkhtmltopdf